d0ge/sign-saboteur/README.md

 The `Brute force` option implements three types of attacks against signed tokens Signatures:

+* _Known keys_ will use previously found secret keys only
 * _Fast_ will use default hashing algorithm and key derivation
 * _Balanced_ will use all known key derivation technics, except PBKDF2HMAC
 * _Deep_ will use all key derivation technics, including PBKDF2HMAC